The health, safety, and well-being of all members of the Meredith community is always our top priority.

 What other campus resources are available?

-Meredith has an array of virtual resources available for prospective students and current students. most Meredith offices have adapted their offerings to a virtual model.
+Meredith has an array of virtual resources available for prospective students and current students.
+Most Meredith offices have adapted their offerings to a virtual model.
 Students should check department sites on MyMeredith for full details.
-Read this article for highlights

 How can I be tested for COVID-19?